philiagus/parser/doc/subject.md

 - `$description`: This optional parameter allows you to set a description of the subject.
 This string is used in the error path on parsing errors.
 This value is defaulted to the type of the variable provided to the Subject
 - `$throwOnError`: If true the parsers abort on the first error and a `ParsingException` is thrown (`throw mode`).
 If false the Parsers accumulate errors (`gather mode`) and the result of the `parse` method will contain the list of errors

+The subject also provides an internal memory, shared among all subjects that derive from the root subject of the parser execution.
+This can be used to preserve data between parser executions within the same subject stem.

 ## Derived subjects

 The parsers come with a list of subjects to be used in the parsers.